callebedrums/robot-framework-poc/README.md

 # check if it was installed
 robot --version

+# install Selenium Library
+pip install --upgrade robotframework-seleniumlibrary
+## manually download chrome-driver and place in a location that is in the PATH environment

 # install Browser Library based on playwright
 pip install --upgrade robotframework-browser rfbrowser init